Do you remember...

 Fiendish Feet??

-Fiendish Feet were these Yoghurts made by St Ivel, and were produced in the early 90s at a guess.
-Kids like me loved them, since these yoghurts were contained in a novelty pot.
-The pots had printed faces, and most importantly, they had..
+Fiendish Feet were these yoghurts and desserts made by St Ivel, and were produced in the early 90s at a guess.
+Kids like me loved them, since these yoghurts came in a novelty pot.
+These pots had printed faces, and most importantly, they had..
 FEET!

-I've been told each of the fiendish feet characters come in packs, or sets.
-I've listed as much as I can in the tables below, and any gaps you can fill in, I'd love to know!
+I've been told most of the Fiendish Feet characters come in multipacks.
+I've listed as many as I can in the tables below, and any gaps you can fill in, I'd love to know!
 Get in touch using the feedback form at http://www.radiofeeds.co.uk/form.html

 Description of desserts